Zou-jj/CPSC210_project/README.md

 - Scholars who want to run simulation

-The reason I am interested in making a battle simulator is that I played some really interesting flash games with my friends when I was a child, and I want to recall some of those precious memory.
+The reason I am interested in making a battle simulator is that I played some really interesting flash games with my friends when I was a child, and I am a huge fan of Lord of the Rings.
+So I want to recall some of those precious memory and make an app to simulate some classic scenes from the Lord of the Rings.

 ##User Stories